-A short film exploring the watery landscape of Dartmoor, scripted and narrated by Clearing editor Ben Smith, filmed by his brother Max Smith and produced by FatSand films.
+A short film exploring the watery landscape of Dartmoor, scripted and narrated by former Clearing editor Ben Smith, filmed by his brother Max Smith and produced by FatSand films.

 Here, Max and Ben explain a little about the inspiration and thinking behind the project: